After watching the video completely, read the article below all the way through.

 Then one day, your phone vibrated.

 You picked it up and it was a message from your ex!
 You knew that how you responded to your ex in this situation was important.
+Your ex has texted you, should you text back?

-That’s the purpose of this article.
+Answering that question is the purpose of this article.

 I want you to know what to do and what not to do when your ex contacts you during your application of the no contact rule.